Office Hours Fall Quarter 2022

 Apply before February 1st

-All students—Apply for scholarships.
+All students: Apply for scholarships.
 Scholarships are a great way to pay for school.
-Separate applications are required for scholarships.
 Most applications are due in January and February for the following year.

 Submit your FAFSA at least 3–5 business days before the priority deadline of February 1 to allow for processing by the Department of Education.